Fébé Potgieter-Gqubule: Post-apartheid career

 In 1994, Potgieter-Gqubule was elected as Deputy Secretary-General of the ANC Youth League (ANCYL), deputising Mpho Lekgoro in a leadership corps headed by ANCYL President Lulu Johnson.
 At the next league elective conference in 1996, she was elected as the first female Secretary-General of the ANCYL, under President Malusi Gigaba.

 She subsequently worked full-time for the ANC between 1998 and 2004, serving at the party's headquarters at Luthuli House in Johannesburg as the national coordinator of the National Executive Committee (NEC) of the mainstream ANC.
 She was South African ambassador to Poland under President Thabo Mbeki from 2005 to 2009.
-She also represented the ANC in Parliament for a period and became involved in the leadership of the party's Women's League.

 She served variously as chairperson of the board of the Lejweleputswa Development Agency, a local development agency in Lejweleputswa, Free State; as a member of the founding board of governors of the Mapungubwe Institute for Strategic Reflection, a think tank (2010–2013); and as a member of the council of the Mangosuthu University of Technology (2012–2014).
 In March 2010, she was appointed Deputy Chairperson of the board of the State Information Technology Agency (SITA), a state-owned enterprise.
 She became acting chairperson at the end of August 2011, following the expiry of the term of Chairperson Zodwa Manase, and remained in that capacity until November 2012, when she and the rest of the board stepped down in order to recuse themselves fully while the Special Investigating Unit concluded an investigation into allegations of procurement irregularities at SITA.